Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Factories.md

 ```@example factories
 @argument arg::ArgType=default
 ```
-The construction from such expressions is based on the the `MacroTools.splitarg` function.
+The construction from such expressions is based on the `MacroTools.splitarg` function.

 [`Argument`](@ref) uses the [`MixEscaped`](@ref) mechanism to escape variables, with the [`UnEscaped`](@ref) mechanism for `type` and [`Escaped`](@ref) mechanism for `default`, e.g.
 ```@example factories